isomerpages/ogp-sync/_for-employees/Adding Recipient.md

 ---
 ### **1. Adding recipient**
-![Alt text for image on Isomer site](/images/guide/Add%20recipient.png) *You may skip this step if you received an invite link from your organisation.*
+![Alt text for image on Isomer site](/images/guide/Add%20recipient.png) *Note: You may skip this step if you have received an invite link from your organisation.*

-In order for your organisation to access your health records, users need to provide consent.
+In order for your organisation to access your health records, you would need to provide consent.

 To do so, tap or click on the **'Add recipient'** button.

+**Important:
-**Important: Only share your health records with your organisation.
+Only share your health records with your organisation.
 Unrelated organisations will receive your private health records if you share it with them.**

 ### **2. Enter organisation code**
 ![Alt text for image on Isomer site](/images/guide/Enter%20code.png)

-*You may skip this step if you received an invite link from your organisation.*
+*Note: You may skip this step if you received an invite link from your organisation.*

-**Key in the organisation code provided and tap or click Next.** Speak to your HR or manager to obtain your organisation code.
+Key in the organisation code provided and tap or click **'Next'.** - Speak to your HR or manager to obtain your organisation code.

 If you are working with multiple organisations, please add and provide consent separately.

-**Important: Only share your health records with your organisation.
-Unrelated organisations will receive your private health records if you share it with them.**

 ### **3. Provide consent to share records**
 ![Alt text for image on Isomer site](/images/guide/Consent.png)